featherweight-design/component-library/CONTRIBUTING.md

 ### After Approval

-- Once your PR is merged into `development` a new version will be released and the `CHANGELOG.md` will be updated
+- Once your PR is merged into `development` a new beta version will be released
-- Another team member will be assigned to test your changes though you are encouraged to test them as well using the new release version of the component library
+- Another team member will be assigned to test your changes though you are encouraged to test them as well using the new beta release of the component library (`yarn add @f-design/component-library@beta`)
-- If any bugs are found during testing, open a new **"🐛 Bug"** issue (you are welcome to tackle this afterward if you wish)
+- If any bugs are found during testing, open a new **"🐛 Bug"** issue
+  - You are welcome to tackle this afterward by assigning yourself to the issue and moving it to the "In Progress" column
 - Once your changes pass QA, your PR will be moved to the **"Done"** column in the project board
+- When we feel that the `beta` version of the component library is stable enough for an official release a PR merging `development` into `main` will be opened
+- This release will update the official version of the component library, as well as the `CHANGELOG`
 - 🔥 You did it! 🔥

 ## Attribution